andrew-l-miller/andrew-l-miller.github.io/content/publication/Miller:2023qph/index.md

 ---
-title: "{Probing the Pulsar Explanation of the Galactic-Center GeV Excess Using Continuous Gravitational-Wave Searches}"
+title: "Probing the Pulsar Explanation of the Galactic-Center GeV Excess Using Continuous Gravitational-Wave Searches"
 authors:
   - Miller, Andrew L.
   - Zhao, Yue